- Sluice nozzle

 Blue Penguins are frequent visitors to the Ross Beach area, if you see any footprints, report them to the Ross Beach Top 10 Holiday Park on the Blue Penguin Watch Chart.

-Bring your kayaks and take advantage of the Totara and Mikonui rivers.
+Bring your kayaks and rafts and take advantage of the Totara and Mikonui rivers.

 Enjoy sailing on the lakes